"Whatchya gonna do?"

-- The Dragon Ball series mostly uses Clothing Damage as an excuse to get its male leads naked, but there are a few occasions where the heroes take off their clothes before battle.
+- The series mostly uses Clothing Damage as an excuse to get its male leads naked, but there are a few occasions where the heroes take off their clothes before battle.

 - One such occasion is the fight with Raditz at the beginning of Dragon Ball Z, where both Goku and Piccolo were wearing weighted clothes, and stripping increased their power levels.

-- Tenshinhan also always removes his shirt before battle, and eventually stops wearing a shirt altogether.
+- In the manga Tenshinhan also always removes his shirt before battle, and eventually stops wearing a shirt altogether.